VitoVan/calm/README.md

 #### Callback `on-windowleave`

-These two callbacks does not take any arguments, for example:
+These two callbacks do not take any arguments, for example:

 ```lisp
 (defun on-windowenter ()